bgc/pattern-synthesis-pd/README.md

 [Works in sound and pattern synthesis folio of works](https://openresearch.surrey.ac.uk/esploro/outputs/doctoral/Works-in-Sound-and-Pattern-Synthesis/99516858802346#file-0)

 ### Considerations
 There is a plain synth engine as a way to hear results.
-No note duration or velocity are being used at the moment, as well as no midi note generation.
+~~No note duration or velocity are being used at the moment, as well as no midi note generation.~~
+Midi is now implemented.

 ## Implementation considerations